micro-ROS/micro-ROS.github.io/FIROS2/index.md

         return;
     }

-    // Transformation and NGSIv2 serialization code here
+    // Transformation and NGSIv2 serialisation code here

     }
 ```

 Note the call to ROS 2 interface __rosidl_typesupport_cpp::get_message_type_support_handle__

-#### Use serialization/deserialization method for an specific type support
+#### Use serialisation/deserialisation method for an specific type support

 In this case, the transformation library will use one specific type support to serialise/deserialise the bridged ROS2 messages.
 In micro-ROS case, the implementation to be used will be rosidl_typesupport_microxrcedds.
 This method is trivial to develop as it does not require additional source code on the micro-ROS side.

-In the case of micro-ROS, the transformation library should use the serialisation/deserialization API exposed by its typesupport, rosidl_typesupport_microxrcedds.
+In the case of micro-ROS, the transformation library should use the serialisation/deserialisation API exposed by its typesupport, rosidl_typesupport_microxrcedds.
 This mechanism requires the user to have access to the typesupport API, which sometimes is not always possible.

-#### Used serialization/deserialization method generated from IDL file
+#### Used serialisation/deserialisation method generated from IDL file

 In this case, transformation library will use generated code to serialise/deserialise the bridged ROS2 messages.
 The generated code may be made using an IDL parser tool.